HTTP-RPC/Kilo/README.md

 	The value is 8.

 #### Template Documents
-The `org.httprpc.Template` annotation is used to associate a template document with a method.
+The `Template` annotation is used to associate a template document with a method.
 The annotation's value represents the name and type of the template that will be applied to the results.
 For example:

     @Template(name="statistics.html", contentType="text/html")
     public Map<String, ?> getStatistics(List<Double> values) { ... }